shanecglass/hail_demo/README.md

 ```

 ### 1. Setup your infrastructure
-This app uses Cloud Run, Cloud Build, BigQuery, and PubSub.
+This app uses Cloud Functions, BigQuery, Dataform, and more.
 Run the following to execute the Terraform script to setup everything.

 #### 1. Intialize Terraform
 First, initialize Terraform by running